tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

-To distinguish different instances of the pattern (yes, you can instantiate it more than once), the first argument to `INSTANTIATE_TEST_SUITE_P` is a prefix that will be added to the actual test suite name.
+To distinguish different instances of the pattern (yes, you can instantiate it more than once), the first argument to `INSTANTIATE_TEST_SUITE_P` is a prefix that will be added to the actual test suite nameProprietary.
 Remember to pick unique prefixes for different instantiations.
 The tests from the instantiation above will have these names: